-Washington’s four Pacific coast counties account for 331,000 acres of marine waters and more than 3.7 million feet of shoreline.
+Washington’s four Pacific coast counties — Clallam, Grays Harbor, Jefferson, and Pacific — account for 331,000 acres of marine waters and 157 miles of open ocean coastline.
 Coastal communities, including coastal Indian tribes, have a rich history and maintain a unique relationship to coastal resources.
-Yet, there are increasing demands on these resources including new uses that create potential conflicts.
+Yet, there are increasing demands on these resources, including new projects and uses that can potentially create conflicts.

-We lead a marine spatial planning process to ensure a resilient and healthy marine ecosystem on Washington’s coast that supports sustainable economic, recreational, and cultural opportunities for coastal communities, visitors, and future generations.
+To ensure Washington maintains a resilient, healthy coastal marine ecosystem, we lead and help manage a marine spatial planning process that supports sustainable economic, recreational, and cultural opportunities for coastal communities, visitors, and future generations.

 Our role in marine spatial planning

-The state’s proposed marine spatial plan would establish a process for coordinating among local and tribal governments, as well as with state and federal agencies to ensure interest groups and the public have opportunities to weigh on future projects.
+The guidance establishes a process for coordinating among local and tribal governments and state and federal agencies to ensure interest groups and the public have opportunities to weigh in on future projects.

 Creating a plan now provides an opportunity for all users to have input through a public planning process while determining the most appropriate strategies to guide and evaluate new ocean uses in the future.
 This planning allows for coordination between all ocean and coastal users, draws upon the best available science, and creates an inclusive decision-making process that carefully considers economic, social, ecological, and cultural interests.